-The Impressions cut some demos, which resulted in a recording contract with ABC Records that produced a run of more than 18 charted singles that made the group one of the most popular R&B acts of the '60s.
+The Impressions made some demos, which resulted in a recording contract with ABC Records that produced a run of more than 18 charted singles that made the group one of the most popular R&B acts of the '60s.
 Songs like It's All Right and Woman's Got Soul were Mayfield lyric highlights.
-“We're A Winner” (released in January 1968) quickly became a declaration of pride for African-Americans fighting for civil rights in a turmoil-filled decade.
+“We're A Winner” (released in January 1968) quickly became a declaration of pride for Blacks fighting for American Civil Rights in a turmoil-filled decade.
 In addition to his work with The Impressions, Curtis wrote and produced songs for many record labels including OKeh, VeeJay, Windy-C, and Mayfield Records.

 Two years later, in 1970, he launched Curtom Records, with distribution through newly formed Buddah Records.
 Popular artists on the Curtom label included Linda Clifford, The Jones Girls, and Donnie Hathaway.
 After further hits with The Impressions, “Including Fool for You,” “This Is My Country,” and the classic Choice of Colors; Mayfield began a solo career in early 1970.
 After taking to the road for selected performances, Curtis recorded a live album at New York’s Bitter End and followed it in the summer of '71 with a second solo studio album, “Roots.”
 While at Lincoln Center in New York City, Curtis was approached by Phillip Fenty, a screenwriter, and Sig Shore, a producer, with the script of “Superfly.”